Chak De! India (soundtrack)

 Chak De!
 India is the soundtrack album to the 2007 film Chak De!
 India directed by Shimit Amin for Yash Raj Films and stars Shah Rukh Khan.
 The film's soundtrack featured seven songs composed by the duo Salim–Sulaiman and lyrics written by the screenwriter Jaideep Sahni.
 The soundtrack was released through YRF Music on 11 July 2007.

+The title track song "Chak De!
+India," now doubles as a sports anthem in India.

 Development

 The film's musical score and soundtrack were composed by the duo Salim–Sulaiman in their first collaboration with actor Shah Rukh Khan.
 The duo described composing music for the film was a difficult process, as Salim added, despite being a sports film it consisted numerous subtexts like patriotism, religious conflicts, women empowerment amongst others.
 Hence, it was challenging to curate the right tune for the title track.
 Initially, he had composed a patriotic and emotional song which Aditya Chopra had rejected, and an energetic number was composed for the film, Sulaiman rejected the tune as it lacked an emotional connect.
 At one point, the duo faced a roadblock which almost thought them to quit the project.
 Later, Sahni wrote the lines "Kuch Kariye" afterwards which he composed the tune in a blank slate and felt that the song came out very well.
 The duo then enlisted Sukhwinder Singh to provide vocals for the song as his vocals felt apt for it.

 The song "Maula Mere" was initially composed for Dor (2006) whose tune was rejected as Nagesh Kukunoor wanted a more positive number.
 When Aditya and Amin watched the final edit before the theatrical release, Yash Chopra wanted a song in the climax sequence over the background score.
 The same evening, the duo composed and re-recorded the tune which was finished that midnight, and Sahni modified the lyrics of the song making it a positive one.
 The song is played in the last 20 minutes of the film in two sequences: one when Shah Rukh looks at the Indian flag after winning the match and the second when he returns to his old home.